1. Regulatory framework

 No.

-The organising of a gambling game would nevertheless require a licence.
+The organising of a gambling game nevertheless requires a licence.

 3.4 What is the term of a licence/permit?